rogueosb/docker-ombi/README.md

 To circumvent GitHub API rate limiting, you can use the environment label API by adding: `-e API=username:accesstoken` to your run command.
 You can get your Personal Access Token from [here](https://github.com/settings/tokens).

+To run the container as another user, add `-e PUID=1000 -e PGID=1000` to your run command, changing the values to your desired IDs.

 If you would like to use the Dev branch (at your own risk!), add `-e DEV=1` to your run command.

 ##Changes